rhodger/aoc-2019/README.md

 aoc-2019 [OPTIONS] <puzzle>
 ```
 Where puzzle is a 3 digit indicator of which solution to run (i.e. `021` = puzzle 2 day 1).
-The `-p` flag can be used to set a custom input file, otherwise the default one provided by aoc will be used.
+The `-p` flag can be used to set a custom input file where appropriate, otherwise the default one provided by aoc will be used.
+Where bounds are required, a lower bound can be set with --low and a higher bound with --high, otherwise the smallest and largest possible bounds will be used.

 ## Optimisation
 There is none.
 Do not look for it, you will be dissappointed.